TopMak/HY_FS2018_osa1/README.md

 Course tasks for part 1.
+This branch has solutions for tasks 1-11.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).